ashbar409/bloggr/README.md

 - Blog posts: have a page with multiple cards that can be clicked for a full post
 - About: small about me section
 - Home: welcome users to the website
-- Backend: Have a functional back end I develop
+- Backend: Have a functional back end I develop.
+[Link to backend](https://bloggr-project.herokuapp.com)
 - MERN stack: MongoDB, Express, React, Node.js